sbhunia/sbhunia.github.io/publications/index.md

 ----------------------------

 ### Workshop Proceedings

+1. J. Hamlett, S. Bhunia, and P. Jamieson, “A proof-of-concept implementation of a glitch hardware trojan,” in Proceedings of the 2025 ACM Workshop on Secure and Trustworthy Cyber-physical Systems, 2025, pp. 48–57.

+1. P. Jamieson, S. Bhunia, J. Chen, C. Lallo, B. Rile, R. Ferreira, G. A. Wilke, J. A. Nacif, A. Patooghy, and A.-H. A. Badawy, “Work-in-progress: Risc-v-dilemma-1: A hardware trojan benchmark based on seeker’s dilemma approach,” in Proceedings of the 2025 ACM Workshop on Secure and Trustworthy Cyber-physical Systems, 2025, pp. 58–62.

 1. S. Karki, E. Han, N. Mahmud, S. Bhunia, J. Femiani, and V. Raychoudhury, “OmniAcc: Personalized Accessibility Assistant Using Generative AI,” in Workshop on AI for Urban Planning, AAAI 2025’s Workshop, 2025. [{{pdfsign}}](/publications/manuscripts/AAAI_2025.pdf)